-2.2 Local Environment - People and Places
+3.2 Local Environment - People and Places

-The performance of Local Environment indicators in the second quarter of 2010 is generally positive.
+The performance of Local Environment indicators in the second quarter of 2010 is generally positive. the number of complaints of fly tipping and the amount of waste produced per household shows a drop in performance however.
 A significant piece of work is currently being undertaken by the Local Environment Directorate with the aim of reducing fly tipping.
 The fly tipping action plan focuses on 3 key elements: wider use of enforcement tools, improved access to detection resources, and a 'Fit for Purpose' structure.